Amoreg/DeVops---Repos/PROJECT 03/lamp.md

 #### Because LAMP is all open source and non-proprietary, you can avoid lock-in.
 You have the flexibility to select the right components for specific projects or business requirements.

 #### LAMP offers flexibility in other ways as well.
-Apache is modular in design, and you will find there are existing, customizable modules available for many different extensions.
+Apache is modular in design, and you will find there argit e existing, customizable modules available for many different extensions.
 These modules range from support for other languages to authentication capabilities.

 #### Another advantage of LAMP is its secure architecture and well-established encryption practices that have been proven in the enterprise.

 # LEMP STACK SETUP

-### Open AWS account.
-CLICK HERE to create one.
+### Create a AWS account here: [aws page ](https://aws.amazon.com>account.sign-up/)..

 ### Good knowledge of Linux